France and Norway

 We have regular bilateral contact.
 During COP21, Norway was represented by its Prime Minister, Ms Erna Solberg; its Minister of Climate and Environment, Ms Tine Sundtoft; and its Minister of Foreign Affairs, Mr Børge Brende.

+French Minister of Foreign Affairs and International Development Laurent Fabius accompanied his Norwegian counterpart to Svalbard in July 2014 in order to observe the effects of climate change in the Arctic.
+On 3 February 2014, the newly elected Prime Minister, Erna Solberg was received in Paris by the President of the French Republic, François Hollande, and by the Prime Minister, Mr Jean-Marc Ayrault.
 The French Minister of Defence, Mr Jean-Yves Le Drian, made a working visit to Norway on 19 and 20 August 2015, meeting with the Prime Minister and the Minister of Defence.
 Mr Brende visited Paris for the ministerial meeting of the coalition against Daesh, and met with then Minister of Foreign Affairs and International Development Laurent Fabius on 3 June 2015.
 He had previously visited Paris on 17 March 2015 for the Franco-Norwegian conference on the Arctic and the climate, also meeting with Mr Fabius on that occasion.
 Ms Siv Jensen, the Norwegian Minister of Finance, met with her French counterpart Mr Michel Sapin on 25 February 2015.
-Following the Paris attacks in January 2015, the Norwegian Prime Minister and Minister of Foreign Affairs took part in the republican march in Paris on 11 January.
-Minister Laurent Fabius accompanied his Norwegian counterpart to Svalbard in July 2014 in order to observe the effects of climate change in the Arctic.
-The Minister of State for European Affairs, Mr Harlem Désir, met with his Norwegian counterpart, Mr Vidar Helgesen, in Paris on 30 April 2014.
-Mr Børge Brende visited Paris on 26 February 2014 and met with Laurent Fabius.
-On 3 February 2014, the newly elected Prime Minister, Erna Solberg was received in Paris by the President of the French Republic, François Hollande, and by the Prime Minister, Mr Jean-Marc Ayrault.
+Following the Paris attacks in January 2015, the Norwegian Prime Minister and Minister of Foreign Affairs took part in the march of solidarity in Paris on 11 January.
+The Norwegian Minister of Foreign Affairs, Mr Børge Brende, visited Paris on 16 March 2016, meeting with his French counterpart, Mr Jean-Marc Ayrault.
+They met again in Oslo on 21 June that year, during the 6ᵗʰ World Congress Against the Death Penalty.
+Ms Ségolène Royal, French Minister of the Environment, Energy and Marine Affairs, responsible for international climate relations, made a visit to Norway from 16-21 August 2016.
+She visited the Svalbard archipelago and met with the Minister of Foreign Affairs of the Kingdom of Norway, Mr Børge Brende, in Oslo on 21 August.
+On 22 September 2016, Mr Harlem Désir, French Minister of State for European Affairs, received Ms Elisabeth Aspaker, Norwegian Minister of EEA and EU Affairs, in Paris.

-In the multilateral sphere, HRH the Crown Prince Haakon of Norway visited Paris on 2 and 3 November 2015 during the opening session of the 38ᵗʰ UNESCO General Conference, accompanied by the State Secretary for European affairs, Ms Tone Skogen.
+In the multilateral sphere, HRH the Crown Prince Haakon of Norway visited Paris on 2-3 November 2015 during the opening session of the 38ᵗʰ UNESCO General Conference, accompanied by the State Secretary for European affairs, Ms Tone Skogen.

 Our cooperation is carried out in an institutional framework made up of three agreements: two conventional ones, signed in 1953 and 1983, and a third signed in 1986 in the framework of the Troll gas agreements.
 Our four cooperation entities are leading foreign establishments in Norway: the Institut français (French Institute) of Oslo and its satellite centre in Stavanger, the René Cassin French lycée (school) in Oslo, and the French lycée in Stavanger.